SESYNC-ci/basic-Shiny-lesson/docs/_slides/env.md

 be in the script run by the server.
 {:.notes}

-To Begin your own Shiny app, read in CSV files from the Portal Dataset, so the variables are available to definitions of both the `ui` and `server`.
-The app script is in the same folder as `data`, and you only need to specify the _relative_ file path.
+To begin building your own Shiny app, first read in a CSV file with data that we will explore in the app.
+These data are yearly population estimates for U.S. cities between 2010-2019 from the [U.S. Census Bureau](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-metro-and-micro-statistical-areas.html).
+Once the data is in your R environment, it will be available to use in both the `ui` and `server` objects.